Galatasaray S.K. (football): Ali Sami Yen Stadium

 On 20 December 1964, Ali Sami Yen Stadium opened.
-Named after the founder of Galatasaray, Ali Sami Yen, it is in the Mecidiyeköy quarter of the Şişli district at the center of the city.
-In 1964, the stadium had capacity over 35,000.
-Due to improvements in security and prohibition of non-seater spectators, the all-seater capacity reduced to 22,000 in 1993.
-A few years later, the rebuilt of main stand, which was damaged by an earthquake, slightly increased the capacity.
+Named after the founder of Galatasaray, Ali Sami Yen, it was in the Mecidiyeköy quarter of the Şişli district at the center of the city.
+In 1964, the stadium had a capacity of over 35,000.
+Due to improvements in security and prohibition of non-seater spectators, the all-seater capacity was reduced to 22,000 in 1993.
+A few years later, the rebuild of main stand, which was damaged by an earthquake, slightly increased the capacity.

 After 2002, when Atatürk Olympic Stadium was built for Istanbul's Olympic Games bid, Galatasaray started to play European Cup matches there.
 The attendance record among Turkish stadiums was broken there, in Galatasaray–Olympiacos match played in front of 79,414 spectators.
 Yet, Ali Sami Yen Stadium has historic importance for Galatasaray fans although it is smaller and older.

 The stadium was demolished in 2011 after Galatasaray moved to the newly built Rams Park.

 Rams Park

 The new home ground of Galatasaray is the newly built Rams Park in the Seyrantepe area of Sarıyer.
 It is also known as Ali Sami Yen Spor Kompleksi.
-The new stadium, which was opened on 15 January 2011, has a capacity of 53,978 seats, making it the largest private stadium used by a club in Turkey.
+The new stadium, which was opened on 15 January 2011, has a capacity of 53,387 seats, making it the largest private stadium used by a club in Turkey.

 The roof of the stadium contains 10,404 solar panels, earning it the Guinness World Record for "the most powerful solar output from a sports stadium" (4.2 MW).
 In 2025, Rams Park ranked second on the World Economic Forum's list of the world's seven most environmentally friendly stadiums.